iamjoshbinder/irwebmachine/README.md

 - Debugging

   You can jump inside any method on the call stack through the 'enter-stack' command.
 It accepts a breakpoint as an argument, but it is optional.
+The stack can be navigated in 'real time' through the 'continue', 'next', and 'previous' commands.

         [3] pry(main)> enter-stack
         From: /Users/rob/.rbenv/… (shortened for README)
         => 36: def self.new(request, response)